Nizhal Thangal: Architecture and Structure

 Unlike Pathis this Thangals were of small size.
 Inside the Nizhal Thangals, no murti or idol is used.
 The Palliyarai of Thangals generally seems similar to Pathis.
 But inside, in most of the Thangals instead of raised pedestal, chairs were placed as asanas in which the saffron or silk cloths are wrapped-around.
 A garland made of rudraksha (string of rudraksha beads) is placed around the neck of the asana.
 Mirrors were placed behind.
 In front of these there will be two standing oil lamps(kuthu vilakku)made of brass, each placed on the either side of the asana.

 In some of the Thangals there will be inner corridors as pathis to circumambulate the Palliyarai.
 A hall is attached to this palliyarai for the worshippers.
 In some of the Thangals there are flag masts, Vahanas and temple cars etc.

 Administration

 Some of the thangals were built and maintained by single individuals, some by various organisations and some built as town or village-commons.
 Since Ayyavazhi is not an organised religion, thangals are not officially controlled by Swamithoppe, though it was considered as the religious headquarters.
-It was considered ritualistic by the Ayyavazhi followers to lay foundation stones for new Thangals by some one from Payyan dynasty.
+It was considered ritualistic by the Ayyavazhi followers to lay foundation stones for new Thangals by someone from Payyan dynasty.
 It seems that the scriptures too give a high status to them in such matters.
 A survey from the year 2004 states that there are more than 8000 Nizhal Thangals throughout South India mostly in Tamil Nadu and Kerala.

 Some Nizhal Thangals serve as community centers, with facilities to cook for large crowds of people; others serve as schools for the community and some as both.